My Go-To Travel Essentials

 • Shower cap

-• Face loofah – I bring one of these per every 2 months I’m travelling for a gentle exfoliant
+• Face loofah – I bring one of these per every 2 months I’m travelling for a gentle facial exfoliant.

-• Razor – if you’re travelling carry-one style you’ll have to purchase these when you land
+• Razor – if you’re travelling carry-on style you’ll have to purchase these when you land.

 What’s in my Toiletry Bag